 Note: If you developed your website locally using Local by Flywheel, Xampp, or other server solutions, you must allow inbound/outbound traffic to your local web server.
 The importer must be able to reach the source files in order to grab images and other dependencies.This is generally done by setting up Port Forwarding on your router.
 Refer to your server and router documentation.
 If unable to do so, you will need to manually replace the missing dependencies on the new website.

 If you use additional plugins on your current website, these plugins will also need to be installed and activated on your Elementor hosted website.
 It is important to install any dependent plugins on your new site before starting the migration.
 Some plugins are incompatible with Elementor hosted websites.
 Please review the list here to make sure of your dependent plugins compatibility.

 The import/export tool provided by Elementor does not migrate some third-party content that you may have on your old site including, but not limited to, custom post types, custom fields, memberships, forums, e-commerce, and events.
 You will need to use an alternative method to import this data.

 If you are creating your own content, you will need to start planning the design and site parts you will need for the Theme builder.

-If you are migrating a current Elementor or WordPress website to an Elementor Cloud Website, you may begin doing that now.
+If you are migrating a current Elementor or WordPress website to an Elementor hosted website, you may begin doing that now.